OwenHua666/SDCar_P1_Term1/writeup_P1_Term1.md

 One potential shortcoming would be this pipeline cannot find the lane accurately when the real lane has a curvature.

-Another shortcoming could be the mask may is improper if the vehicle does not stay on the centerline of the lane.
+Another shortcoming could be the mask can be improper if the vehicle does not stay on the centerline of the lane or the vehicle climbs a hill.

 One more possible shortcoming of the current pipeline would be it won't work when the vehicle changes lane.

+Last, the current pipeline does a poor job when it is applied to a noisy video like the challenge one.

 ### 3. Suggest possible improvements to your pipeline

 Use advanced lane detection and find the curvature of the lane instead of predicting straight line only

 Apply a dynamic mask based on the sensor information and vehicle dynamics.

+Use another noisy filter wokring better than Gaussian filter in the driving scenario.